Common ownership: Contract theory

 Neoclassical economic theory analyzes common ownership using contract theory.
 According to the incomplete contracting approach pioneered by Oliver Hart and his co-authors, ownership matters because the owner of an asset has residual control rights.
 This means that the owner can decide what to do with the asset in every contingency not covered by a contract.
-In particular, an owner has stronger incentives to make relationship-specific investments than a non-owner, so ownership can ameliorate the so-called hold-up problem.
-As a result, ownership is a scarce resource that should not be wasted.
+In particular, an owner has stronger incentives to make relationship-specific investments than a non-owner, so ownership can ameliorate the hold-up problem.
+As a result, ownership is a scarce resource (i.e. there are limits to how much they can invest) that should not be wasted.
 In particular, a central result of the property rights approach says that joint ownership is suboptimal.
-If we start in a situation with joint ownership (where each party has veto power over the use of the asset) and move to a situation in which there is a single owner, the investment incentives of the new owner are improved while the investment incentives of the other parties remain the same.
-However, in the basic incomplete contracting framework the suboptimally of joint ownership holds only if the investments are in human capital while joint ownership can be optimal if the investments are in physical capital.
-Recently, several authors have shown that joint ownership can actually be optimal even if investments are in human capital.
+If there is a start with joint ownership (where each party has veto power over the use of the asset) and move to a situation in which there is a single owner, the investment incentives of the new owner are improved while the investment incentives of the other parties remain the same; however, in the basic incomplete contracting framework, the suboptimal aspect of joint ownership holds only if the investments are in human capital while joint ownership can be optimal if the investments are in physical capital.
+Several authors have shown that joint ownership can actually be optimal even if investments are in human capital.
 In particular, joint ownership can be optimal if the parties are asymmetrically informed, if there is a long-term relationship between the parties, or if the parties have know-how that they may disclose.